Arnav-Barman/Arnav-Barman/README.md

 <a href="https://github.com/Arnav-Barman/github-readme-stats"><img alt="Arnav's Top Language" src="https://github-readme-stats.vercel.app/api/top-langs/?username=Arnav-Barman&langs_count=8&count_private=true&layout=compact&theme=react&hide_border=true&bg_color=0D1117" /></a>
 <br>

-> The above stats just displays the codebase in my github.
+>  The above stats display the codebase in my GitHub.
 It must not be mistaken for my experience or skill level.

 <!-- Add github stats and contributions graph when the consistency is maintained -->